 NordVPN jurisdiction: Panama

 NordVPN is based in Panama.
-Panama is a great location for a privacy-focused service because it is outside of the EU and US jurisdictions.
-The US, EU, Canada, and some other Western countries do not have favorable privacy laws.
-In some cases, governments can force VPNs to log user data and turn this over to authorities.
-This has even happened in Switzerland with ProtonVPN, which we discussed in the ProtonVPN vs NordVPN comparison.
+Panama is a great location for a privacy-focused service because it is outside the jurisdiction of the Five Eyes countries.
+Those governments can make VPNs keep user data and give it to authorities.
+ProtonVPN in Switzerland faced this issue before, as we mentioned in our ProtonVPN vs NordVPN comparison.
+Personally, I think NordVPN’s location in Panama is better than Surfshark’s location in The Netherlands.

 Winner for jurisdiction: NordVPN